ministryofjustice/data-platform-products/data-products/cleansing-definitions.md

 These have been derived from the contributions made to the [Data Management Wiki](https://datamanagement.wiki/data_management/data_quality_management_system/data_cleansing). <!--Some of these contain US spellings - we also accept the UK equivalent (for example "normalisation" and "normalization" are both accepted).-->

-Please use the identfier (ID) for the cleaning types when you are completing your `03-transformations.yml` file.
+Please use the identfier (ID) for the cleaning types when populating your `03-transformations.yml` file.

 | ID                       | Method                                      | Description                                                                               |
 | -------------------------| ------------------------------------------- | ----------------------------------------------------------------------------------------- |